SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 ### Blackpill versus Pomo

 About the pill colours.
-They come from the red-pill/blue-=pill choice in *The Matrix*.
-I use "blackpill" almost synonymously with nihilism, thought they are not the same.
+They come from the red-pill/blue-pill choice in *The Matrix*.
+I use "blackpill" almost synonymously with nihilism, though they are not the same.

 From the [online Britannica encyclopedia](https://www.britannica.com/topic/red-pill-and-blue-pill#ref1318063):
 > The manosphere generally refers to a vast network of websites and blogs